HiroKws/syncle/readme.md

 Normally I made upload bash alias for each project.
 But already too many to remember them.
 Oh I'm getting old...

 This 10 days, I read/translated [Laravel 4 Cookbook](https://leanpub.com/laravel4cookbook).
 And I got an idea to make a deploy command as Artisan CLI.
 If so, I just kick deploy command on an top of root folder.
-It's nice !
+It's nice ! ( But...as I mentioned, the best way is just making simple same upload script on each project top folder..., I think. ;) )

 And Yesterday, I had translated, and released Japanese version.
 Then started to development for myself.